 Second, the rewards themselves need to offer the power of choice.
 Because we’re all juggling unique responsibilities and have unique passions and interests, a one size fits all approach is no longer an option.
 It’s important to offer a wide variety of reward types that meet employees where they are, today.
 But how can you achieve that at scale?

 At Blueboard we understand and support that your employees all want to do different things.
 They don’t all drink coffee.
 Or they might not want to go skydiving.
-We let employees choose the reward most meaningful to them (not to everyone else).
+Our employee recognition platform lets let employees choose the reward most meaningful to them (not to everyone else).
 They get to choose the reward that brings them happiness today.

 And the best outcome from rewards that speak to the recipient’s individual passions and interests?
 Stories!
 Recipients are eager to share their experiences as well as thank their company personally for giving them the opportunity to go on a Blueboard adventure.
 Imagine being able to give something to someone that they never would have invested in without your help?